How to Hike to Glory Hole Falls (Sinkhole Waterfall) in Arkansas

 Whitaker Point Trail to Hawksbill Crag

-Where is the Glory Hole in Arkansas?
+Where is Glory Hole Falls in Arkansas?

 On the south side of Highway 16 (AR-16/AR-21), a brown trailhead sign says Glory Hole Trail, which you can see from the side of the road.
-There is not a fancy or formal trailhead, just a gravel pull-off right off the highway.
+There is not a fancy or formal trailhead, just a gravel pull-off right next to the highway.
 Park off the highway, then head down the trail.

-Google maps will get you to the trailhead but download directions and the route while you have service ahead of time.
+Google Maps will get you to the trailhead, but download directions and the route while you have service ahead of time.
 Cell phone reception is hit-and-miss in the area.

 Glory Hole Falls Trail Details

-• Distance: about 2 miles (1.9 miles) out and back
+- Distance: about 2 miles (1.9 miles) out and back

-• Elevation Gain: 410 feet
+- Elevation Gain: 410 feet

-• Difficulty: Easy to moderate
+- Difficulty: Easy to moderate

-• Are dogs allowed?
+- Are dogs allowed?
 Yes, dogs are allowed in the Ozark National Forest.

-• Is there a fee to hike?
+- Is there a fee to hike?
 The trail is free to use.

-• Are restrooms available?
+- Are restrooms available?
 There are no restrooms at the trailhead.
 Pack out what you pack in.

-Be sure to have supportive hiking shoes that you don’t mind getting a little wet or muddy.
+Be sure to have supportive hiking shoes that you don’t mind getting wet or muddy.
 Depending on the time of year, the main creek will have more or less water, and the bluff shelter may be muddy.

 Hiking Glory Hole Falls on YouTube